 Requirements

-Applicants must hold a BA or BS degree or equivalent from an accredited university or college.
+Applicants must hold a BA or BS degree or equivalent from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.
 Although the field or major is not a criterion for admission, the applicants are expected to have taken basic-level computer science/technology, mathematics, and statistics, and be familiar with these fields.
 Students who do not meet these requirements may be required to take additional prerequisite courses.
 Clinicians are encouraged to apply.
 An undergraduate grade point average of 3.25 (on a 4.0 scale) or above is preferred.

 Applicants must meet the admission standards and application requirements specified in Graduate Admissions and must apply using the online Application for Graduate Admission.
 The application process is competitive, and applications are considered for the fall and spring semesters.
 For application deadlines and detailed application requirements, refer to the CHHS Admissions website.